 netting.
 It's just about impossible to keep netting every leaf out by hand, and it saves a lot of time.
 The net is barely visible and is stretched and anchored on the sides of the pond.
 It is very important to make sure the netting is above the surface of the water.
 As leaves gather, just remove the anchors on one side and flip them off.
 Then re-anchor.
 If you have a skimmer it's not as dangerous to go "without a net" but the skimmer's net should be checked and debris emptied out daily.

-Do I Need a Heater?
+Do I Need a De-Icer?

 In cooler climates leave the netting on until the pond surface starts to freeze over.
 Then when you remove the net, you can set in the

-heater.
-A pond heater does not actually heat the pond but instead keeps its immediate area from freezing.
+de-icer.
+A pond de-icer does not actually heat the pond but instead keeps its immediate area from freezing.
 This allows for toxic gasses to be released and oxygen to enter the pond.
 In warmer climates where ponds don't freeze over, the pumps and aerators need to continue running year round.
 If the water temperature gets into the low 40s (F), it will be helpful to the fish if these are lifted at least a foot from the bottom of the pond.

 When it gets below 40°F then the main pump can be removed, and filters thoroughly cleaned.
 Do not leave the pump running on the bottom of the pond.
 It will lower the temperature of the entire pond too low for fish to survive and can force them to use up all their stored fat just trying to stay still.